posener/posener.github.io/_posts/2018-08-23-go-goroutine-context-proposal.md

 It allows the programmer to know exactly where context is modified, and what it is going to influence.

-But, is it **too explicit**?
+But, it is **too explicit**.
 The context biggest problem is that it is a virus.
 You must pass it around everywhere.

+Let's take a classic example.
-For example, consider the case that we have a call stack of 100 functions.
+Consider the case that we have a call stack of 100 functions.
 The 100th function is the only one that needs the context and the context is passed to the 1st function.
 There are two ways to deal with this issue.